ros-industrial/ros2_quality_assurance_guidelines/tutorials/code-coverage.rst

 ^^^^^^^^^

 .. important::
    Ensure that colcon mixin is installed before proceeding.
-Checkout the quickguide on how to setup mixin here: :ref:`mxsetup`.
+Checkout the quick guide on how to setup mixin here: :ref:`mxsetup`.

-This is an **alternative method** that uses ``mixin`` to compile and setup the test, which would be similar to the steps mentioned aboved.
+This is an **alternative method** that uses ``mixin`` to compile and setup the test, which would be similar to the steps mentioned above.

 To build the package::